nus-cs2113-AY2223S2/ip/docs/README.md

 Example of usage:  `list`

-Expected outcome: Show all recoreded Tasks and ther status.
+Expected outcome: Show all recorded Tasks and their status.

 ```
 1.[T][ ] Fix Ayame Ascii Art